 EMP attacks are nasty and will cripple an entire city and its population.
 Imagine the state of panic that will arise if an EMP hits New York City.
 That’s a city packed full of millions upon millions of people.

-Enemies want to hit hard and hit fast, disabling as many section as possible, so they can confuse the population and cause widespread panic and mayhem.
+Enemies want to hit hard and hit fast, disabling as many sections as possible, so they can confuse the population and cause widespread panic and mayhem.

 Plan Ahead Now

-The last place you want to be is in the city when it strikes and get stuck there after nightfall.
-You’re chances of survival are lessened the longer you stay in the city.
+Your chances of an EMP survival have lessened the longer you stay in the city.
 It’s best to get out of the city and as far out as possible so you can implement your other plans of action.